lnsayer/my-website/_posts/titanic_machine_learning_project.md

 <img src="/files/titanic_project/survival_rate_age_sex.png" width="auto" height="450">

 These are quite stark results with the men much more likely to die than women.
-Age does not appear to affect survival rates amongst women, however young men are much more likely to survive than older men.
+Age does not appear to affect survival numbers amongst women, however young men are much more likely to survive than older men.
 The famous unofficial code of conduct 'Women and children first" is confirmed by these plots.

-We can also plot the survival rates according to fare price:
+We can also plot the survival numbers according to fare price:

 ```python
 # Plot histograms of the number who survived/died according to fare price